fablabbcn/smartcitizen-api/README.md

 4. Create the database (first time only)

+If you need to perfom many operations, it is better to `bash` into the container:

+`docker-compose exec app bash`

+and from here you can do

+`rails db:create db:schema:load db:seed` etc.

 `docker-compose exec app rake db:setup`

-If you need to perfom many operations, it is better to bash into the container:

-`docker-compose exec app bash` and from here you can do `rails db:create db:schema:load db:seed` etc.
+5. Removing everything

+Remove all containers + data volumes with:

+`docker-compose down -v`

 ### Linux (Tested on Ubuntu 16.04)